rshk/jobcontrol/README.rst

 - log messages produced during task execution
 - optionally a "progress", if the task supports it

+The status storage is completely decoupled from the main application.

-The library is not tied to any particular storage; the core includes two implementations:
+The project "core" currently includes two storage implementations:

-- ``MemoryJobControl`` -- keeps all the data in memory; especially useful for testing purposes.
+- ``MemoryStorage`` -- keeps all data in memory, useful for development / testing.

-- ``PostgreSQLJobControl`` -- PostgreSQL-backed job control, meant for production use.
+- ``PostgreSQLStorage`` -- keeps all data in a PostgreSQL database, meant for production use.

 Project status